bogdanrubas/chokidar-styled-react-ctx/README.md

 # Description
-Tool that creates template on directory creation:
+Tool that creates template when directory created in /components or file created in /ctx:
 - [/components] component (react-hooks + styled-components)
-- [/ctx] react useContext
+- [/ctx] react-hook createContext

 # Instructions
 Follow the steps below to run the application